elysia-dev/elyfi/tasks/README.md

 --amount

 local:borrow
-# In the local env, there's no need for create asset bond
+# In the local env, there's no need for creating asset bond
 # required
 --bond
 (nonce, less than 10000)